wikimedia-gadgets/modular-wiki-userscript-base/README.md

    * Modules go in the "/modules" subdirectory, and can use es6 `import` and `export`
    * index.js is for loading dependencies - typically, ResourceLoader modules and document ready, but other dependencies can go in the Promise.all array
    * Write your App in App.js, importing modules as required
-   * While Node modules could be imported, their licences (and their dependencies' licences) might not be compatible with your require licence (CC-BY-SA 3.0 for most Wikimedia wikis, like Wikipedia)
+   * While Node modules could be imported, their licences (and their dependencies' licences) might not be compatible with your required licence (CC-BY-SA 3.0 for most Wikimedia wikis, like Wikipedia)
 5. Build your app by running `npm build`.
 This writes two files to the "dist" directory:
    1. out.js - Bundled/transpiled version of the code, with an inline sourcemap for debugging with devtools.
       - You can use this code for the sandbox or testing version of your userscript.